Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Kob-Andersen Model

 \subsection{Definitions and glassy phenomenology}

 In KA each site of the graph is allowed to be occupied by zero or one particle.
-The particles move according to a kinetically constrained dynamics that conserves their number, and is defined as follows.
-An initial configuration is generated by independently populating each site with probability $\rho$, where $\rho$ is the particle number density.
-At each time-step a randomly chosen particle attempts to move to one of its $z$ neighbors, chosen at random.
+We call $N$ the number of sites.
+The particles move according to a kinetically constrained dynamics that conserves their number and is defined as follows.
+An initial configuration is generated by independently populating each site with probability $\rho$, where $\rho$ is the density of the particle number.
+At each time-step, a randomly chosen particle attempts to move to one of its neighbors, chosen at random.
 However, a move from site $i$ to site $j$ is allowed if and only if: i) site $j$ is empty, ii) the particle has no more than $m$ occupied neighbors before \emph{and} after the move, where $m$ is a \emph{facilitation} parameter.
-We define facilitated sites within a system configuration, as those containing a particle permitted to move, or empty sites that are allowed to be occupied.
-Note that the above dynamics satisfies the detail balance condition with respect to the probability distribution of the initial configuration, that is factorized over the sites.
-However the presence of the facilitation constraints introduces non trivial properties in the model, that depend on the topology of the graph on which it is defined.
-On the BL, for $0<m<z-1$, above a critical value $0<\rho_c(z,m)<1$ of the density of particles, there is ergodicity breaking \cite{toninelli2005cooperative}.
-This is at variance with the finite dimensional case.
-In \cite{toninelli2005cooperative,cancrini2010kinetically} it is proven that on hyper-cubic lattices of dimension $d$, there is no ergodicity breaking for $d\leq m\leq 2d-2$.
-Note that the case $m=2d-1$, corresponding to an unconstrained lattice gas, is trivial, and it is shown that a model on hypercubic lattice with $m<d$ has a finite fraction of frozen particles at any density.
+Within a given configuration, we define facilitated sites as either occupied sites where the particle is allowed to move, or empty sites that can be occupied.
+Conversely, blocked sites are those that are not facilitated.
+Note that the above dynamics satisfies the detail balance condition with respect to the probability distribution of the initial configuration, which is factorized over the sites.
+However, the facilitation constraints introduce non-trivial properties into the model, which depend on the underlying graph topology.
+An example is provided by BLs with fixed coordination $z$ (i.e.\ each site has $z$ neighbors), which are equivalent in the large-$N$ limit to random regular graphs (RRGs).
+In this case, for $0<m<z-1$, there exists a critical density $0<\rho_c(z,m)<1$ such that the KA dynamics is ergodic for $\rho<\rho_c(z,m)$, while ergodicity breaking occurs for $\rho\geq \rho_c(z,m)$ \cite{toninelli2005cooperative}.
+In \cite{toninelli2005cooperative,cancrini2010kinetically} it is proven that on hyper-cubic lattices of dimension $d$, there is no ergodicity breaking for $d\leq m\leq 2d-2$, and for $m<d$ there is a finite fraction of frozen particles at any density.
+Note that the case $m=2d-1$, corresponding to an unconstrained lattice gas, is trivial.